-Obtaining a driver’s license or learners permit for teens is the ultimate rite of passage, but did you know that motor vehicle accidents are the leading cause of death for teenagers.
-In the U.S., over eight people are killed and 1,161 are injured daily in crashes involving distracted driving, the Center of Disease Control and Prevention reports.
+Obtaining a driver’s license or learners permit for teens is the ultimate rite of passage, but did you know that motor vehicle accidents are the leading cause of death for teenagers?
+According to the CDC, in 2019, almost 2,400 teens in the United States aged 13–19 were killed and about 258,000 were treated in emergency departments for injuries suffered in motor vehicle crashes.
 The Department of Transportation defines distracted driving as any activity that diverts a person’s attention away from the primary task of driving.
 This includes:

-Currently, 46 states and the District of Columbia have laws banning texting and driving.
-Yet, these things continue to happen, and the issue isn’t just talking and texting anymore.
-Teen drivers are on Snapchat, Facebook, Instagram, Twitter, Google Maps, Spotify, YouTube, and now Pokémon Go.
+Currently, 47 states and the District of Columbia have laws banning texting and driving.
+Distractions to driving include more than just talking and texting now.
+Teen drivers are on Snapchat, Facebook, Instagram, Twitter, Google Maps, Spotify, YouTube, and other platforms.
+Encourage your young driver to practice safe driving habits and vow to avoid distractions while behind the wheel.

 Here’s our top tips for teen drivers: